iver56/demo-style/README.md

 ## Convert stylized images to video

-Note that this script assumes that `ffmpeg.exe` is installed and added to `PATH`.
+Note that this script assumes that `ffmpeg` is installed and added to `PATH`.

 `python -m app.scripts.convert_images_to_video`